Every Romance Scam Victim Faces An Uphill Battle After Their Scam

 “He was being detained because his accountant was caught embezzling $4 million from all of his clients,” Deborah said.
 The man who was supposed to being paying Bernard’s taxes to the Canadian government for doing business there had absconded with all his money.
 He now needed to get funds to get out of jail by paying the $400,000 in taxes he owed to the Canadian government.

-Bernard told her he is going to make her the beneficiary of the money in his London account so she can write the check to pay for his taxes and then transfer the rest of the money to him when he got home.
+Bernard told her he is going to make her the beneficiary of the money in his London account so she could write the check to pay for his taxes and then transfer the rest of the money to him when he got home.

 “Again, I’m thinking, well what’s the harm in this?” she said.
 Meanwhile, Bernard was becoming more desperate and demanding in their exchanges and her uneasiness with the situation continued to grow.